logo

 Academic Writing

 How we organize and communicate ideas can be done differently depending which part of the world you are from.
-If you are getting lower scores on written assignments than you expected, confused reactions from colleagues, or just feeling uncomfortable with writing in English, I can help improve your understanding of composition in the following areas:
+If you are getting lower scores on written assignments than you expected, confused reactions from colleagues, or just feeling uncomfortable with writing in English, I can help improve your understanding of composition for the western reader in the following areas:

 • sentence structure